BigBangData/PythonDFS/README.md

-## Notes

-* When prompted for a file name, specify file name without the .txt extension.
+- __Note__: When prompted for a file name, specify file name without the .txt extension.
-* This project is not intended to be an actual example to be followed, just a toy example.
-* There is a lot that can be improved, feel free to suggest improvements.

-## Testing
+## Test Cases

 1. For any user: first cases vs last case differ, as they enter different loops within code